ehoversten/Teaching_Review/bootstrap/bootstrap.md

 # What is Bootstrap and why would we choose to use it?

 ### Bootstrap is a popular front-end component library.
-Bootstrap is an open source toolkit for developing with HTML, CSS, and JS
+Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
+Bootstrap gives us `predefined CSS` styles.

 &nbsp;
 ## Advantages: